The application of animation in corporate training (with case study)

-Better understanding of the course is just the first step.
+A better understanding of the course is just the first step.
 Moreover, showing how a lesson is applied is more challenging.
-Animation takes advantage of demonstrating the ease when knowledge is adapted in work.
-Visuals and animating do a fantastic job of describing detailed processes that naked eyes can’t see or hard to imagine.
+Animation training videos take advantage of demonstrating the ease when knowledge is adapted in work.
+Visuals and animating do a fantastic job that describes detailed processes that naked eyes can’t see or hard to imagine.
 This powerfully affects learners’ experience, hence, persuade them that the course is worth to learn.

 Bring experiential learning to the course

-Animated training videos enable learners to see the realistic scenarios that describe cause-and-effect relationship through visualization.
-To train someone is to teach them the knowledge and skills from the experiences as mentors in a corporation.
+Animated training videos enable learners to see the realistic scenarios that describe a cause-and-effect relationship through visualization.
+Training someone is to teach them the knowledge and skills from the experiences as mentors in a corporation.
 How to transmit this valuable knowledge efficiently is the mission of trainers.
-And animation can help the trainers do this task well!
+And animation training videos can help the trainers do this task well!

 Take a look at the example of One QBE’s training course below.
 You can see how consistent project management method benefits the results of a group project in term of better visibility, earlier issue detection, easier collaboration, etc.

 Animations maintain engagement and kick-off motivation in a different way